nagvbt/nagvbt.github.io/blog/2022-06-04-using-flow.md

 ---
-slug: using-flow-in-react
-title: Using Flow in React Native project
 authors: nagvbt
 tags: [react]
 ---

+# Using Flow in React Native project

 Flow is used for static type checking in javascript.
 Flow works best when installed per-project with explicit versioning rather than globally.

 *   ***Add a `devDependency` on the `flow-bin` npm package:***